 “Blessed are those who have learned to acclaim you” (Psalm chapter 89, verse 15).

-Now I know the verse says learned, as in past tense.
-But I got really excited, and still do get excited, by reading this verse and knowing that, well, I don’t need to master the activity of acclaiming, of praising, God.
-I don’t need to be really good at it.
+Now I know the first says learned, as in past tense.
+But I got really excited, and still do get excited, by reading this verse and knowing that, well, I don’t need to master the activity of acclaiming, of praising God.
+I don’t need to be ‘really good’ at it.

 Instead, I can learn to acclaim God.
 Instead, it is something I can work on over time, and improve on.
-I can practice, I can humbly give it a go in all my limitations and develop a deeper understanding, ability and posture to sing my praises and shout my acclamations of God.
+I can practice, I can humbly give it a go in all my limitations and develop a deeper understanding, ability and posture to sing my praises and shouts my acclaims of God.

-God doesn’t necessarily expect us to have left the womb with the fully developed ability to praise Him.
-It does take time to learn how to praise God.
-There is no pressure on us to know how to praise or what to praise God for.
-It is something we can learn.
+God doesn’t necessarily expect us to have left the womb with the fully developed ability to praise him.
+God probably doesn’t put the pressure on us to be able to acclaim him before we even know what we are acclaiming him for.

 Not a call for perfection

 One of the many things I love about my church is that we have a phrase plastered on one of the walls, and part of it says ‘nobody’s perfect’.
-No, it’s not just for decoration - I can recall many times that our senior pastor, Grant, has shared in his sermons that we aim to be a church where nobody is perfect; because it’s Jesus who is perfect.
-There is so much freedom in acknowledging that.
+No, it’s not just for decoration - I can recall many times our senior pastor, Grant, has shared in his sermons that we are a church where nobody is perfect [cos it’s Jesus who is perfect].
+And there is so much freedom in acknowledging that.

-Yes, we can strive for excellence and we can work hard to produce good work.
+Yes, we can strive for excellence, and we can work hard to produce good work.
 We learn and develop skills.
 We can honour God by doing our best and to His glory we work hard.

 Rebecca Hoverd studies law and geography at The University of Auckland and loves writing as a way to communicate with God and to unpack her thoughts.
 She loves coffee, conversations, and would love to hear your feedback at email@example.com.